-A thorough assessment is completed during your first session at one of our mental health facilities.
-During this time, our therapist gathers general background information to identify and treat the presenting problem(s) adequately.
+A thorough assessment is completed during your first session at one of our offices.
+During this time, our mental health therapist gathers general background information to identify and treat the presenting problem(s) adequately.
 In addition, the treatment goals are agreed upon between the individual and therapist.
-In subsequent sessions, time is spent developing a better understanding of the contributing issues to the mental health concerns, and effective coping skills and recovery-based mental health resources are implemented.
+In subsequent sessions, time is spent developing a better understanding of the contributing issues to the mental health concerns, and effective coping skills and recovery-based mental health resources and behavioral therapy methods are implemented.

 Please contact your nearest office for additional information or to schedule your mental health counseling appointment.